Voting machines are in the news

 conducting elections with equipment that is unreliable and unsuitable.

-they would be held responsible.
+he or she would be held responsible.

 If an Election Director persists in using computer equipment

-that does the same thing, the Election Director should be held responsible.
+that does the same thing, the Election Director should be held responsible

 3. Computer accuracy is not "free" -- it is achieved by